avanoene/risk_dash/documentation/gettingstarted.md

 simgen
 ```

-### Quick Start
+### Getting Started

 Now that we have the package installed, let's go through the object workflow to construct a simple long/short equity portfolio.

 High level, we need to specify:

 1. Portfolio Data
     - Security weights, what securities are in the portfolio
 2. Security data
     - Identification data
     - Market data
 3. Portfolio/security constructors to handle the above data

 ```mermaid